Large-Time Analysis of the Langevin Dynamics for Energies Fulfilling Polyak-{\L}ojasiewicz Conditions: Introduction

 \subsection{The strongly convex regime}

 {In the most classical regime, the translation between optimization and sampling results is seamless.
 The most classical assumption in gradient descent convergence theory is that the loss function ${\mathcal L}$ is $\mu$-\emph{strongly convex} and $L$-Lipschitz smooth, in which case a direct proof shows that for a range of constant step-size $\eta_k = \eta$, $w^{(k)}$ converges to the unique global minimizer of ${\cal L}$ at a linear rate proportional to the condition number $L/\mu$.
-When noise with bounded variance $\mathbb{E} \| \xi^{(k)} \|_2^2 \leq M$ is added, the expected convergence $\mathbb{E}[\mathcal{L}(w^{(k)}) - \mathcal{L}(w^{*})]$ is again linear with rate $L/\mu$, but the iterations reach \emph{up to a radius of around the global minimizer of size proportional to $M \eta \frac{L}{\mu}$}, see \cite[Theorem 4.6 ]{bottou2018optimization}for details.}
+When noise with bounded variance $\mathbb{E} \| \xi^{(k)} \|_2^2 \leq M$ is added, the expected convergence $\mathbb{E}[\mathcal{L}(w^{(k)}) - \mathcal{L}(w^{*})]$ is again linear with rate $L/\mu$, however, the iterates only approach \emph{a neighborhood of the global minimizer whose radius is on the order of $M\eta \frac{L}{\mu}$}, see \cite[Theorem 4.6]{bottou2018optimization} for details.}

 This suggests that in the strongly convex regime, and in the limit of small constant step-size $\eta$ where the discrete-time Stochastic Gradient update converges to a continuous-time \emph{stochastic differential equation}, the dynamics should be such that the initial probability distribution of points is pushed towards a distribution centered at the global minimizer $w^{*}$ and having a variance proportional to $cM,$ where $c = \frac{L}{\mu} \eta \in (0,1)$.
 And indeed, this is the case.
 Consider the formal limit of this process, the Langevin dynamics: